jpchato/learning-journal/README.md

 # Learning-Journal

 ## About Me
 My name is Jesse Pena.
-I'm an Army Veteran, The Evergreen State College Alumni, and proud fur Dad of my dog CJ and cat Cedar.
+I'm was born in Los Angeles, but I've been *mostly* living in Washington since April 2013.
+I'm an Army Veteran, Evergreen State College Alumni, and proud fur Dad of my dog CJ and cat Cedar.
+I love spending time with my fiancée and look forward to getting married eventually.

-My current hobbies are gaming, playing with my dog, lifting weights, and spending time with my girlfriend.
+My current hobbies are gaming, playing with my dog, and lifting weights.

 This will track my learning as I work through the courses at CodeFellows.